pyummm/mymove/docs/adr/0028-config-management.md

 * Good, cobra/viper/pflag each have over 50 contributors and are actively maintained.
 * Good, cobra, viper, and pflag are "owned" by a [Steve Francia](https://github.com/spf13/), a Google employee, and the creator of Hugo.
-* Good, supports aliases to enable non-breaking improvements
+* Good, supports aliases to enable non-breaking improvements.
-* Good, supports bool, int, int64, float64, duration, string, map[string]string, []string, map[string][]string, and time.Time
+* Good, supports bool, int, int64, float64, duration, string, map[string]string, []string, map[string][]string, and time.Time.
 * Bad, no support for JSON variables.
-* Good, can unmarshal flag values into structs
+* Good, can unmarshal flag values into structs.
-* Good, can mark flag as required using Cobra (can also do defaults)
+* Good, can mark flag as required using Cobra (can also do defaults).
 * Good, doesn't panic on bad values and can retrieve errors from pflag if needed.
+* Good, supports json, toml, yaml, properties, and hcl config file formats.

 ### github.com/namsral/flag